GeneralBots/botbook/src/08-config/minio.md

 ## Bootstrap Integration

-During bootstrap, BotServer handles installation by downloading and installing the drive binary if not present, receiving credentials from the Directory service, creating data directories, and uploading template files to drive storage.
+During bootstrap, botserver handles installation by downloading and installing the drive binary if not present, receiving credentials from the Directory service, creating data directories, and uploading template files to drive storage.

 Knowledge base files are uploaded to drive buckets, indexed for vector search, and cached locally for improved performance.